Human Rights by COUNTRY

 Olympic Games Beijing 2008 + 2022

 As the first city ever to host both the summer and winter Olympics, and this years games set to take place during the Covid-19 pandemic, all eyes are on China to see how events unfold.
-As was the case in 2008, similar boycotts to the games have been put in place as a response to Chinese human rights abuses of the Uyghur, and the National Security Law implemented in Hong Kong - 10 countries have now confirmed diplomatic boycott.
-Climate impact concerns have also been raised due to lack of reliable snow, resulting in high costs financially and environmentally.
+Similar boycotts to the games as in 2008 have been put in place as a response to Chinese human rights abuses of the Uyghur, and the National Security Law implemented in Hong Kong - 10 countries have now confirmed diplomatic boycott.
+Climate impact concerns have also been raised due to lack of reliable snow, resulting in high financial and environmental costs.
 Sportswashing, and concerns regarding athlete censorship are also being closely monitored by critics.

 Olympic Games Beijing 2008 + 2022